 Table 11 lists the PCI bus detection order, Primary and Secondary bus locations, and slot numbers for the several ProLiant servers.
 This matrix can help you identify how the PCI BIOS assigns bus numbers in these servers.
-The ProLiant 8000 includes triple-peer PCI Bus architecture, the ProLiant ML530 and ProLiant DL380 contain highly parallel PCI Bus architecture, and all of the others are dual-peer PCI Bus architecture servers.
+The ProLiant 8000 and ProLiant DL580 include triple-peer PCI Bus architecture, the ProLiant ML530 and ProLiant DL380 contain highly parallel PCI Bus architecture, and the ProLiant ML350 is a dual-peer PCI Bus architecture server.
 This matrix illustrates the differences in the PCI bus number detection order from one server model to another.